 TRACKING HERNANDO DESOTO'S ARMY

-Archeology was once thought to be the key to finding Conquest Trails, but that science has failed to do so in the eighty years since ethnologists and historians surrendered that study to them.
-Little evidence of conquest has been found, leading some to very suspicious conclusions.
+Archeology was once thought to be the key to locating DeSoto's trail, but that science has failed to do so in the many years since ethnologists and historians surrendered that study to them.
+Little evidence of conquest has been found.
+That which has been has led to suspicious conclusions.

-On the other hand, knowledge in other sciences has flourished in the 150 years since the DeSoto trail theory we learned was deduced in 1857.
-We now realize that early trail seekers misunderstood ancient native migration, 16th century moon phases, tides and coastal mariners' tactics, America's geographic reality and "paced" navigation techniques.
+On the other hand, knowledge in other sciences has flourished in the 150 years since the DeSoto trail theory we learned was first deduced in 1857.
+We now realize that early trail seekers misunderstood post-DeSoto native migration, 16th century moon phases, tides, coastal mariners' tactics, geographic reality and DeSoto's "paced" navigation technique.

 Moon phases and "coasts" were critical to Conquistadors (Moon Phase Tabulations).
 The King's Agent with DeSoto described his trail through Florida in relation to the coast B. To him and other seamen the word "coast" meant navigable water nearest to land; a functional sea lane.
 Historians have used the shoreline of our shallow Gulf of Mexico in placing DeSoto's trail.
 That shoreline lies about ten miles inland of Florida's "coast," so their DeSoto trails have been placed about that distance inland of DeSoto's.